-The State electronic calendar will not allow a board to file a regular meeting notice with less than six days' notice.
-If a board files its notice less than six calendar days before the meeting, the meeting is cancelled as a matter of law and no meeting can be held.
+The State electronic calendar will not allow a board to file a regular meeting notice with less than six days' notice, unless authorization is received after contacting NIC Hawaii (not OIP) at hawaiicalendar@ehawaii.gov from 7:45 a.m. to 4:30 p.m. on Mondays through Fridays (excluding state holidays).
+Unless the short notice is specifically allowed (such as for an emergency meeting), if a board files its notice less than six calendar days before the meeting, the meeting is cancelled as a matter of law and no meeting can be held.
 The board chair or the director of the department within which the board is established must ensure that a notice is posted at the meeting site to inform the public of the cancellation of the meeting.